sjsd/static-site-generator-from-wordpress-rest-api/README.md

 - Run the build `gulp clean-build`
 - We're done!
 Your site is now in the `./build` directory.

+### Some options
+**Where do I set URL to my Wordpress?**
+Open `./gulp-task/metalsmith.js` and change the variable for *wordpressURL*.
+Like this: `const wordpressURL = 'your-wordpress-blog.wordpress.com'`.

+Note: it can be self hosted installation.
+Then you set something like this *www.your-domain-name.com*

+**Are you kidding me?
+The posts order the wrong way!**
+Yeah, well .. you can change that.
+Open `./gulp-task/metalsmith.js` and find the options for posts.
+Change the value true.
+Like this: `reverse: true`.

+**I want my own design**
+Go ahead!
+Knock your self out!
+The script use [Metalsmith](http://www.metalsmith.io/) and [Handlebars](handlebarsjs.com).
+Or you can change the script to use what ever you prefer.

 ## Roadmap
 Larger than Google Maps